JohanGoutorbe/Satisfaction-Survey/README.md

 Langage of the survey : Fr-fr

 Import the MySQL file "script.sql" in your database.
-The architecture of the database is already created.
+The architecture of the database is now already created.

 Then, run the index.php file.